johanholmerin/style9/README.md

 # style9

-CSS-in-JS compiler inspired by Facebook's [stylex][stylex], with near-zero runtime, atomic CSS extraction and TypeScript support.
+CSS-in-JS compiler inspired by Meta's [StyleX][stylex], with near-zero runtime, atomic CSS extraction and TypeScript support.
 Framework agnostic.

+> [!NOTE]
+> [StyleX][stylex] was open-sourced on 2023-12-5.
+Consider using that instead

 ## Basic usage